iarxm/csim-man/index.md

 ### Training Principles

+#### Focus and Attention

-Speed is essential to ensuring success throughout the event.
+Speed and focus is essential to ensuring success throughout the event.
 It allows for contingencies when problems arise.
 For example if it's realised that a backup board would be more suitable for the subsequent heat but time was needlessly lost during return to the contest site, it may either make the contingency infeasible or bring about a sense of rush which is not optimal for the performance in the next heat.

+Consider what you need to prepare for your next heat before engaging in anything unrelated to the performance of that heat.

+#### Temperature Control

-It's common to have awkward time gaps between heats therefore think through and experiment how to pragmatically navigate this.
-In general, if the gap is long enough it's worth getting fully changed and dry.
-Heat is the core factor related to athletic performance and being damp whilst sitting idle can cause the body to start to shut down.
-Even if the body begins to shut down, it's significantly more effective to do so after being dry and giving the body a rest from being in a wetsuit.
+It's common in contests to experience non optimal gaps of time between heats, therefore think through such situations and experiment with how to pragmatically navigate these possibilities.
+In general, if the gap is just long enough, it can be of better value to be fully unsuited and dry.
+Temperature and circulation are core factors relating to athletic performance, and being damp whilst waiting idle can cause the body to start to shut down.
+In the case of exhaustion and physical shutdown, it's significantly more effective to override this state from a short period of being dry and unsuited.
+Even a wetsuit which has dried whilst being worn still causes stress, and interfere with circulation.

-These factors assume it's possible to fully dry and that sufficient thermal clothing is at hand.
-It would also be of significant benefit to bring warm water and warm food.
-However, note that eating too much can be counter productive.
-Coffee and tea can be of benefit but they carry a high risk with regard to regulating emotion in the context of contest pressure.
-Caffeine interferes with heat regulation as well as one's ability to lower one's emotional energy when such is too high.
+These considerations assume it's feasible to fully dry and that sufficient thermal clothing is at hand.
+Consider options in the case of heavy rain and no access to either shelter or water proof clothing.
+It may also be of significant benefit to bring warm water and warm food to augment temperature regulation.
+However, note that eating too much can be equally problematic.

+#### Energy Control

+Be cautious with coffee and tea.
+They can be of benefit in other contexts, but with regards to surfing there is a very high risk they will interference with control of emotion, temperature and circulation.

+In the context of contest pressure it's most desirable to be adaptable through the ability to increase of decrease one's degree of focus and energy through the mind alone.
+Second to this, control can be sought through exercise and breathing.
+Third priority to this is the use of caffeine however it's generally not worth the risk as it interferes with the ability to use the first two means.

+The mental energy associated with competing is chaotic and it's important to consider one's ability to pivot.

+The goal of contest simulation is to train oneself to become resilient and focused under such pressures by relying on the mechanics of the mind alone.

 ...